MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/fine-tuning-openai-in-ai-studio.md

 - An [Azure AI hub resource](../../../ai-studio/how-to/create-azure-ai-resource.md).
 - An [Azure AI project](../../../ai-studio/how-to/create-projects.md) in Azure AI Studio.
 - An [Azure OpenAI connection](/azure/ai-studio/how-to/connections-add?tabs=azure-openai#connection-details) to a resource in a [region where fine-tuning is supported](/azure/ai-services/openai/concepts/models#fine-tuning-models).
+    > [!NOTE]
+    > The supported regions might vary if you use Azure OpenAI models in an AI Studio project versus outside a project.
 - Fine-tuning access requires **Cognitive Services OpenAI Contributor** role on the Azure OpenAI resource.
 - If you don't already have access to view quota and deploy models in Azure AI Studio you need [more permissions](../how-to/role-based-access-control.md).